JexieWren/wordpress-fort-wayne/craft-future-proof-react-administration-screens-leveraging-wordpress-cms.md

-# Craft Future-Proof React Administration Screens Leveraging WordPress as a Frontend-Agnostic Content Source
+# Craft Future-Proof React Administration Screens Leveraging WordPress CMS

 When I began my journey as a web developer years ago, the prospect of creating custom administrative interfaces felt like a formidable challenge.
 Crafting modular, reusable components appeared to be a skill reserved for seasoned engineers at large agencies.